I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 Symptom: First avatar response takes 2-3 seconds, but subsequent responses are fast (~340ms).

 Why it happens: Cold start.
-The WebSocket connection, LLM initialization, TTS model loading, and Rive asset loading all happen on the first request.
+The provider session connection, LLM initialization, TTS model loading, the Mascotbot client reaching status === "ready", and Rive asset loading all happen on the first request.

 Solution: Preload everything during page load, before the user interacts:

-// Pre-fetch signed URL on mount (eliminates ~200-500ms)
+// Pre-mint the provider credential on mount (eliminates ~200-500ms)

-useEffect(() => { fetchAndCacheUrl(); }, []);
+useEffect(() => { fetchAndCacheCredential(); }, []);

-// Rive .riv file loads from /public/ -- browser caches it after first visit
+// Rive .riv file loads from /public/ -- browser caches it after first visit.

 Viseme Mapping Looks Unnatural for Certain Phonemes